 In our digital world, with the exception of essay-based publications, most people expect to see images of what they are reading about.
 And they probably won’t share something if the preview image doesn’t exist or its quality is poor.

 Visme!
-I used it to create the banner for this blog post.
-It's a fantastic image design program for creating social media images, infographics, presentation slides, whitepapers and so much more.
+It’s a fantastic image design program for creating social media images, infographics, presentation slides, whitepapers and so much more.
 The customizable templates provided are beautiful and professional.
-This solution is an especially good fit if you're sick of all of the pay-per-use elements in Canva.
+This solution is an especially good fit if you’re sick of all of the pay-per-use elements in Canva.
 (I know I am!)

 There are loads of great video options you can add to your content, too, like whiteboards, explainers and so much more.
 I’ve used Powtoon, Vyond, Promo by Slidely and Reevio and had a blast playing with them.